|Type of medicine||Acetylcholinesterase inhibitor|

 Getting the most from your treatment

-- If you are having any treatment like an operation or dental treatment, it is important that you tell the person carrying out the treatment that you are taking donepezil.
-This is because it may affect the amount of anaesthetic you need.
+- If you are having an operation or dental treatment, tell the person carrying out the treatment that you are taking galantamine.

 If you experience any other symptoms which you think may be due to this medicine, speak with your doctor or pharmacist.

 - Keep all medicines out of the reach and sight of children.

 - Store in a cool, dry place, away from direct heat and light.

 - Do not keep the oral solution for longer than 3 months once the bottle has been opened.
 Make sure you order a fresh supply from your doctor.

 - British National Formulary; 62nd Edition (Sep 2011) British Medical Association and Royal Pharmaceutical Society of Great Britain, London

 - Manufacturer's PIL, Reminyl® Tablets,; Manufacturer's PIL, Reminyl® Tablets, Shire Pharmaceuticals Ltd., electronic Medicines Compendium.
 Dated May 2010.

 - Manufacturer's PIL, Reminyl® Oral Solution,; Manufacturer's PIL, Reminyl® Oral Solution, Shire Pharmaceuticals Ltd, electronic Medicines Compendium.
 Dated May 2010.